(30 ILCS 500/45-35)

 (3) To request a quarterly report from each participating qualified not-for-profit agency for persons with significant disabilities describing the volume of sales for each product or service sold under this Section.

 (4) To prepare a report for the Governor and General

 (5) To prepare a publication that lists all supplies and services currently available from any qualified not-for-profit agency for persons with significant disabilities.
 This list and any revisions shall be distributed to all purchasing agencies.

 (6) To encourage diversity in supplies and services provided by qualified not-for-profit agencies for persons with significant disabilities and discourage unnecessary duplication or competition among not-for-profit agencies.

 (7) To develop guidelines to be followed by qualifying agencies for participation under the provisions of this Section.
 Guidelines shall include a list of national accrediting organizations which satisfy the requirements of item (3) of subsection (a) of this Section.
 The guidelines shall be developed within 6 months after the effective date of this Code and made available on a nondiscriminatory basis to all qualifying agencies.
-The new guidelines required under this item (7) by this amendatory Act of the 100th General Assembly shall be developed within 6 months after the effective date of this amendatory Act of the 100th General Assembly and made available on a non-discriminatory basis to all qualifying not-for-profit agencies.
+The new guidelines required under this item (7) by Public Act 100-203 shall be developed within 6 months after August 18, 2017 (the effective date of Public Act 100-203) and made available on a non-discriminatory basis to all qualifying not-for-profit agencies.

 (8) To review all pricing submitted under the